-The glossary below may be of help in understanding some of the terms used in our industry.
-This glossary is not comprehensive.
-If you have any suggestions about terms which should be added to the glossary, we would appreciate hearing from you.
+The industry glossary below may be of help in understanding some of the terms used in our industry.
+The glossary is not comprehensive.
+If you have any suggestions about terms that should be added, we would appreciate hearing from you.

 Accessible population is any population demographic that can easily be recruited for face to face interviews and surveys.
 Accessible population is usually drawn from the urban population.